MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

   physical bin spacing.

-- **Fourier** (``surface_method='fourier'``) fits a truncated periodic 2D Fourier sum to atom heights by linear least squares each frame, evaluates the fitted surface at bin centres, and obtains partial derivatives analytically from that sum (no finite-difference step on the grid).
+- **Fourier** (``surface_method='fourier'``) fits a truncated periodic 2D Fourier sum to atom heights by linear least squares at each frame, evaluates the fitted surface, and obtains partial derivatives analytically from that sum (no finite-difference on the grid).
 Optional arguments ``fourier_m``, ``fourier_n``, tune the truncation for the Fourier fit and the least-squares solve.

 .. warning::